vasimv/usb_cam/README.md

 usb_cam [![Build Status](https://api.travis-ci.org/bosch-ros-pkg/usb_cam.png)](https://travis-ci.org/bosch-ros-pkg/usb_cam)
 =======

+This driver is my fork of usb_cam by Benjamin Pitzer.
+The fork was made for weak embedded mini-computers (like Orange PI Zero or Raspberry PI) to publish only compressed frames from cameras, without de/re-compressing them.
+It works in the mode only if camera does output MJPEG streams (/<name>/image/compressed topic).

 #### A ROS Driver for V4L USB Cameras
 This package is based off of V4L devices specifically instead of just UVC.